tef/crow/README.md

 Underneath, it's comprised of a ring buffer of work items, using a bitfield instead of a count to manage freeing items.
 This allows us to do some not very ring buffer things like removing arbitrary items from the list, but it also limits us to having a quite small ringbuffer.

-A roundabout supports several types of work item:

-- One that tells other threads to spin
-- One that tells other threads to abort
-- One that tells every thread to spin
-- One that tells every thread to abort

-A roundabout also, in true unix style, flags.
-Inside the ring buffer, there's a uint16 field, which gets passed to each new thread.
+In true unix style, a roundabout also has flags.
+Inside the ring buffer, there's a uint16 field, which gets passed to each new item on the buffer.
 This allows a roundabout to advise new threads that an action is in progress.

 ```
 flags := 0b1101